JeroenAdam/boat-maintenance-log/README.md

  1. Antifouling
  2. Mount temperature sensor on top of engine head
- 3. Replace thru hulls, all parts (=bronze) on board, remains to be serviced: head sink outlet + engine inlet
+ 3. Replace 3 thru hulls, all parts (=bronze) on board, remaining to be serviced: head sink outlet + engine inlet
  4. Solve depth sensor/cabling/controller malfunction, spare sensor+cable on board, if controller failed, replace with Actisense DST-2 at 250€ cost
  5. Exhaust elbox replacement at 350€ cost